EQS-DD: Formycon AG: Active Ownership Fund SICAV SIF SCS, sell

 Letzte Top-Ranking Nachrichten

-Börse aktuell - Live TickerATX und DAX letztlich fester -- Wall Street schließlich im Plus -- Asiens Börsen schlussendlich in Grün
+Börse aktuell - Live TickerATX letztlich höher -- DAX schließt fester -- US-Börsen gehen stärker in den Feierabend -- Asiens Börsen beenden Handel in Rot

-Der heimische sowie der deutsche Aktienmarkt legten am Montag zu.
-Die Wall Street zeigte sich mit positiven Vorzeichen.
-An den Märkten in Fernost dominierten die Bullen.
+Der heimische Aktienmarkt kämpfte sich am Donnerstag in die Gewinnzone zurück.
+Der deutsche Leitindex zeigte sich wechselhaft.
+Die US-Börsen notierten am Donnerstag höher.
+An den Börsen in Fernost ging es am Donnerstag abwärts.